top of page

 How to Fix a Loose Stair Railing (And When You Shouldn’t)

-• Wood filler or adhesive – For loose balusters or small gaps in joints, a strong wood filler or construction adhesive can help reinforce the connection.
-This works best when paired with fresh hardware for long-term hold.
+For loose balusters or minor joint movement, a quality wood filler or construction adhesive can help reinforce the connection.
+This works best when paired with fresh hardware and only when the surrounding material is in good condition.

 These kinds of repairs can hold up—if the rest of the railing system is in good shape.
-For more DIY-friendly tips, Sherwood Lumber has a helpful breakdown on basic stair railing repairs.
+For a general overview of basic stair railing repairs, Sherwood Lumber offers a helpful breakdown of common railing components and maintenance considerations.

 looking down on staircase with metal and wood railing